-Toddler crochet vest pattern that is perfect for beginners
+Toddler crochet vest pattern that is perfect for beginner crocheters, plus it has a boho fringe.

 How many times do you see a cute top and think “I could make that”?
 You shop for yarn only to realize it would have been cheaper to buy the top.
 I know the quality of handmade and the feeling of accomplishment doesn’t have a price, but it’s still a little disheartening.